South Korea Destination Guide

 Clothing & Accessories

-• Weather-appropriate clothes (check season before packing)
+• Weather-appropriate clothes (check the season before packing)

 • Comfortable walking shoes